purplesyringa/site/blog/there-is-absolutely-nothing-wrong-with-web/index.md

 ### Why not \___?

 So, why isn't this a no-brainer?
-There are many static site generators, including classics like Hygo and Jekyll.
+There are many static site generators, including classics like Hugo and Jekyll.

 <aside-start-here />